As the SENCO role continues to evolve, Mark Blois looks at its basic responsibilities and what to expect for the future with respect to new law.

 Senior leadership team

-The intention was that the draft document would contain proposals to formalise the need for SENCOs to be members of the school’s senior leadership team, in accordance with the SEN code of practice and the select committee report.
+The intention was that the draft document would contain proposals to formalize the need for SENCOs to be members of the school’s senior leadership team, in accordance with the SEN code of practice and the select committee report.

 There were objections that this was impractical.
 It has been suggested that where the SENCO is not a member of the senior leadership team, a member of the team should be designated as ‘champion’ of SEN and disability issues within the school.